LucasDelfino92/morrowindsharp/mw2.md

     - [ ] 03 MGE XE Addon
     - [X] 04 Weapon Sheathing Patch
     - [ ] 05 Chuzei Fix
-  - Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
+  - Rename the mod to **Morrowind Optimization Patch Weapon Sheathing Patch**.
+This will install the patch as a separate mod.

+> Note that new weapon meshes added by mods will require a patch for weapon sheaths.

 [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281)
 Mesh and icon replacer for the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.

-## NPCs and Creatures
+## Creatures and NPCs

 [**Buoyant Lord Vivec**](https://www.nexusmods.com/morrowind/mods/48312)
 Adds a simple script to make Vivec properly loop his idle animation.